abulka/pynsource/Readme.txt

 attribute "somevar". pyNsource attempts to guess the cardinality of associations
 - if you use arrays or use .append then "one to many" is assumed.

-Use the built in layout algorithm to help you get started in arranging your classes on the workspace.
+Use the built-in layout algorithm to help you get started in arranging your classes on the workspace.
 The layout algorithm uses "spring layout" and animates during layout.
 Overlap removal means your nodes won't overlap (unless you drag them with the SHIFT key held down).
 A multipass (slower) 'Optimal' Layout is also available which tries to find the best possible layout, within the constraints of not being able to 'bend' lines.

-Hit "v" to toggle between normal UML and Ascii UML view.
-Ascii UML lets you copy and paste ascii uml text into your source code and text based documentation.
+Hit "v" (or CMD J on Mac) to toggle between normal UML and Ascii UML view.
+The generation of ascii UML diagrams allows you to copy and paste UML ascii diagram text into your source code and text based documentation.
 Optionally use something like the Java Ascii Versatile Editor http://www.jave.de to wire up your ascii uml classes nicely before pasting into your source code or documentation.
 See an example of ascii UML at the bottom of this readme.